 2) Preview keywords or pictures.
 Ask questions to guide students’ thinking.

-3) Have students make prediction about what they will read.
+3) Have students make predictions about what they will read.

 4) Stop at set points so students can check predictions, revise them, and make new predictions.